niolabs/docs/getstarted.rst

 When you're done using nio, you can leave the virtual environment with `deactivate`.
 When using nio again, be sure to activate the virtual environment first with `source ~/nio/versions/1.5.1/bin/activate`.

+OK, now we can finally install nio.
+If you don't have these wheels then you've got to make friends with someone who does!

 .. code-block:: bash

     pip install nio-1.5.1-py3-none-any.whl